D3vila/AirBnBoo-SoloProject/README.md

 - Post a review of location and delete or revise it
 - Book location and cancel it

+## Future Features
+- Search Bar to find Locations
+- Google maps API
+- Users can create location for other users to book

 ## Instructions on how to build/run the project (installation instructions):
 ------------------------------------------------------------------------------------